Posted in Schools, Then and Now

 Oakland Tribune July 5, 1956

 In October 1957, plans were submitted to build a new school with eight classrooms.
-A kindergarten, a special education room, a library, a multipurpose room, and admin.
-Offices.
+A kindergarten, a special education room, a library, a multipurpose room, and an admin. office.
 The new school was to house 362 students, cost about $350,000, and was expected to be completed by August 1958.

 First Day of School 1958